kyu1204/Flutter/Notes/flutter_tictok_clone_coding.md

 ### pushAndRemoveUntil
 1. `pushAndRemoveUntil` is a method in the Flutter framework's `Navigator` class that allows you to navigate to a new screen while removing all the previous screens from the navigation stack.
 ### BottomNavigationBar
+1. `BottomNavigationBar` is a pre-built widget in the Flutter framework that provides a navigation bar at the bottom of the screen.
+2. It is typically used to switch between different sections or pages of an app.
+3. The `BottomNavigationBar` widget can be customized with icons and labels for each navigation item, and it supports a maximum of five navigation items at once.
+When a user taps on a navigation item, the corresponding screen is displayed.